chiloanerk/MentorInternSystem/README.md

 ### Working with the code
 The server has an entry point under `bin/www`, it points to `app.js` where it calls a static page from the folder above at `../frontend/build`.
 Without this folder the frontend won't run.
+I have setup a postinstall script to run after npm install in the root directory.
+This means you should have it before you test the app.

-To get this build folder we need to run inside the frontend `npm run build`.
+To create a new build you will need to run, from inside the frontend `npm run build`.
 It will build our production ready files.
-The React app should now display.

 ### Deployment Requirements